agfline/VPTL-PAD-Confo/README.md

 This script is intended to prepare `.mov` files for BPix Granite video switchers, but **can be easily adapted to suit any need**.

-Basicaly, the script scans the `./input/` folder, processes each file and then outputs the converted file to the `./output/` folder.
+Basicaly, the script scans the `./input/` folder, processes each file and then outputs the converted files to the `./output/` folder.

 ## Features

 * Can be run from either a local or remote folder (UNC)
-* Can be used as a watch-folder daemon
+* Can be used as a watch-folder daemon (*untested*)
 * Can guess and chose between ffmpeg x86 or x64, depending on the host system

 ## ffmpeg